 In November 2001, the Company acquired a majority interest in RockResorts, a luxury hotel brand, from Olympus for total initial cash consideration of \$7.5 million, plus related acquisition costs.
 The Company acquired RockResorts primarily to establish its own luxury hotel brand.
 The Company believes that the RockResorts brand will enhance its ability to implement its overall lodging strategy, which warrants a purchase price in excess of the fair value of the assets acquired.
 The acquisition includes the assumption by the Company of the management contracts on Olympus's five resort hotels across the United States.
 The Company controls most operational decisions for RockResorts, and will retain 100% of the cash flow resulting from current management contract fee income.
 Cash flows from new management contracts will be split between the Company and Olympus in accordance with the operating agreement, with fee sharing ranging between 20-25% depending on the financing of the applicable properties.
-From October 1, 2004 to September 30, 2005, Olympus has the option to sell its remaining interest in RockResorts to the Company for an amount calculated at that time based on the growth of RockResorts.
-Effective October 1, 2005, the Company has the option to acquire the remaining interest in RockResorts through an additional payment to Olympus, which is to be determined at that time based on growth of RockResorts.
+From Octo ber 1, 2004 to September 30, 2005, Olympus has the option to sell its remaining interest in RockResorts to the Company for an amount calculated at that time based on the growth of RockResorts.
 The RockResorts brand portfolio at the time of acquisition consisted of five Olympus-owned luxury resort hotels: the Cheeca Lodge in the Florida Keys, The Equinox in Manchester Village, Vermont, La Posada Resort & Spa in Santa Fe, New Mexico, Rosario Resort in the San Juan Islands, Washington, and Casa Madrona in Sausalito, California.
-Olympus retained ownership of these properties, with RockResorts serving as property manager.
-Additionally, five of the hotels the Company owns or has a majority interest in have been reflagged as RockResorts: The Lodge at Vail, The Keystone Lodge, The Pines Lodge in Beaver Creek, the Snake River Lodge & Spa in Teton Village, Wyoming and The Lodge at Rancho Mirage, Rancho Mirage, CA. Results of operations for RockResorts are included in the Consolidated Statement of Operations from the purchase date forward.
+Olympus retained ownership of these properties, with RockResorts are property interest in have been re-flagged as RockResorts: The Lodge at Vail, The Keystone Lodge, The Pines Lodge in Bea ver Creek, the Snake River Lodge & Spa in Teton Village, Wyoming and The Lodge at Rancho Mirage, CA. Results of operations for RockResorts are included in the Consolidated Statement of Operations from the purchase date forward.